apideck-libraries/portman/CHANEGLOG.md

 ### Operation Selectors

-- new `openApiOperationsIds` setting can be passed as an array to slector operations for Portman to act on.
+- new `openApiOperationsIds` setting can be passed as an array to selector operations for Portman to act on.

+### CLI

+- Added the option to upload a generated local postman collection and skip the Portman conversion

 ## v1.0.6 - (2021-06-30)